nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 # Deposits

 Here's what happens under the hood when a deposit is made on Nume:
-- User transfers the Token from Polygon PoS to the Nume contract on Polygon PoS
+- User transfers the Token from Polygon zkEVM to the Nume contract on Polygon zkEVM
 - The transfer function emits an event which is read by Nume's server and an asset identifier is created that represents the asset, so that it can be utilized and transacted with on nume.

 Sample code for depositing ERC20